Almost everyone writes emails for work and many companies encourage employees to use social media as part of promotions.

-But they can be used in less formal communications and some publicity material.
-They make the writing appear more friendly and accessible.
+But they can be used in less formal communications like this blog and in some publicity material.

 It’s (with apostrophe) = is short for ‘it is’ or ‘it has’.

 Its (with no apostrophe) is a possessive word.
-It means something belongs to something that’s neutral (not a person).
+It means something belongs to something that’s neutral (not a person with a gender).

 Eg, Anna’s house (possessed by Anna) has its roof covered by scaffolding (the roof is possessed by the house).